 - a.
-Newly planted trees within 5 metres of a power line should have a maximum mature height of 6 metres or less. - b.
+Newly planted trees within 5.0 m of a power line should have a maximum mature height of 6.0 m or less. - b.
 Coniferous trees should only be planted on wider boulevards where power lines are not present, and wherever possible, "narrow columnar" varieties should be planted to avoid future conflicts with traffic or pedestrian safety.